romainPellerin/SilverCalc/README.md

 # SilverCalc
-A simple iOS/Android calculator app implemented in RemObjects Silver language
+A simple iOS/Android calculator crossplatform app implemented in RemObjects Silver language.

 You can learn how to install, build and run it here: http://goo.gl/dw7Uek